Boy in the Tower by Polly Ho-Yen

 His mum is bedridden, traumatised by a violent attack.
 Ade worries about her too.
 She’s barely taken in the destruction of the outside world, leaving Ade no one to process the disaster with.
 But, wait?
 Is there someone else in the building too…?

 I loved Boy in the Tower.
-It’s a tense, subtle band-of-survivors story, and reminded me of John Wyndham’s The Day of the Triffids.
+It’s a tense, subtle, band-of-survivors story, and reminded me of John Wyndham’s The Day of the Triffids.
 Highly recommended.
-Likely to be in my Top Ten Reads of the Year.
-It’s certainly interesting to read this in post-pandemic times.
+Certain to be in my Top Ten Reads of the Year.

 Previous